 Below are examples of climate adaptation and mitigation measures that are discussed in depth in the report:

-Reducing land degradation through the application of organic farming by growing of green manure crops leaving them to wither so they could serve as mulch or enrich soil nutrients while reducing soil erosion.
+Reducing land degradation through the application of organic farming by growing green manure crops leaving them to wither so they could serve as mulch or enrich soil nutrients while reducing soil erosion.

-The above are some examples of climate adaptation and mitigation measures and many others are discussed in the report.
+The above are some examples of climate adaptation and mitigation measures, and many others are discussed in the report.

-The last part of the report discusses the governance systems and policies that will enable implementation of these climate mitigations and adaptation measures.
+The last part of the report discusses the governance systems and policies that will enable the implementation of these climate mitigations and adaptation measures.